jcchurch/HuntTheYetiAlexa/README.md

 ## Understanding This Code

 It is recommended that you study the [sample code provided by Amazon Echo Skill Team](https://github.com/amzn/alexa-skills-kit-js).
-There are several sample applcations to help you get started.
+There are several sample applications to help you get started.

 To prepare this project for uploading, move into the `src` folder.